Scarlett Bordeaux Shows Plenty Of Cleavage & Leg By Sporting Open Shirt & Bikini Bottoms At The Beach

 In the accompanying caption, Bordeaux promised her fans that this week's edition of NXT would be an exciting show, though she didn't tell them what to expect.
 However, her admirers on the image-sharing platform seemed more than happy to oblige her request, and many of them also took the time to appreciate her beauty.

 At the time of this writing, the pic has received over 30,000 likes and an abundance of comments.
-The blond’s fans didn’t hold back when it came to bestowing the black-and-gold brand superstar with compliments, either.

-“Gotta tune in to the Smokeshow,” wrote one Instagram user, emphasizing their compliment with a flame emoji.
+The blond's fans didn't hold back when it came to bestowing the black-and-gold brand superstar with compliments, either."Gotta tune in to the Smokeshow," wrote one Instagram user, emphasizing their compliment with a flame emoji.

 "Very BEAUTIFUL and sexy looking woman," wrote a second Instagrammer, adding some kisses and hugs at the end for extra sizzle.